Elementary Education, Associate of Arts Oregon Transfer

 TRANSFER

-Transfer into an upper division Education baccalaureate degree program at an Oregon University System institution participating the Elementary Education Major Transfer Map (MTM) agreement having met all lower division general education requirements and being granted junior standing for both for the Education major and for university registration purposes.
+Transfer into an upper division Education baccalaureate degree program at an Oregon University System institution participating in the Elementary Education Major Transfer Map (MTM) agreement, having met all lower division general education requirements and being granted junior standing for both the Education major and for university registration purposes.

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.